+Is Multi-Factor Authentication worth the cost?
 Yes, yes, yes times infinity.
-Okay, I think I made my opinion obvious.
+Okay, I think we made our opinion obvious.

-While there is no such thing as a silver bullet for 100% cybersecurity protection (even Multi-Factor Authentication AKA MFA isn’t perfect), I can’t think of one reason not to implement it right away.
+While there is no such thing as a silver bullet for 100% cybersecurity protection (even Multi-Factor Authentication, aka MFA, isn’t perfect), we can’t think of one reason not to implement it right away.

 MFA puts an extra step into the user login experience.
 Once a user ID and password are entered, the user is prompted to request and enter a special code delivered via text or voice to complete the transaction.